La Paz Waterfall Gardens- A Great Place To See Costa Rican Wildlife!

 We’ve been to almost every corner of Costa Rica with our kids- from off the grid family farms to remote Pacific beaches to chasing waterfalls in the Central Valley.
 Because, well, Costa Rica with kids is awesome.

 What’s not always awesome is trying to see wildlife with kids in Costa Rica.
 While the country offers countless opportunities to see all kinds of wildlife, the truth is, wildlife viewing often requires silence and patience.
-Both of which are often in short supply when hiking with young children.
+Both of these are often in short supply when hiking with young children.

-About La Paz Waterfall Gardens
+Visiting La Paz Waterfall Gardens

-Where Is La Paz Waterfall Gardens located?
+Get To La Paz Waterfall Gardens Nature Park

 You can expect to see: